Blood in t'Dales

 Author of:

-Cat lives in Yorkshire with her husband and two cats (with the occasional visit from her grandpuppy Milo.)
+She lives with her husband, two cats and a small flock of chickens (with the occasional visit from her grandpuppy Milo).

 Author of